What is a Deposition in Law or Court?

 When Will a Deposition Be Held in My Personal Injury Case?

-When a personal injury case doesn’t settle, a lawsuit for injuries is usually filed 6-12 months after an accident, and the case will begin to move through the court system toward trial.
+A personal injury lawsuit may be filed immediately, but when a case doesn’t settle, a lawsuit is usually filed 6-12 months after the accident, and the case will begin to move through the court system toward trial.

-Approximately 5-12 months after your lawsuit is filed (and usually 12-24 months before your trial), both you and the defendants will be required to appear at a deposition also called an EBT (Examination Before Trial).
+Approximately 5-12 months after your lawsuit is filed (and usually 12-24 months before your trial), you and the defendants must appear at a deposition, also called an EBT (Examination Before Trial).

-See a timeline of a personal injury case to see the progression of a personal injury case and the different times a personal injury case may settle.
+See the timeline of a personal injury case to see the progression of a personal injury case and the different times a personal injury case may settle.

 Why Do Personal Injury Depositions Get Postponed?